813 Naval Air Squadron: Torpedo Spotter Reconnaissance squadron (1937–1943)

-The squadron's capacity was increased twofold in a span of ten days, enabling it to provide assistance for the North African landings, including a flight assigned to Algeria.
-It maintained operations from both Gibraltar and Algeria until it was transported to the United Kingdom, where it was officially disbanded on 18 October 1943.
+The squadron's capacity was increased twofold in a span of ten days, enabling it to provide assistance for the Operation Torch the landings in North Africa, including a flight assigned to Algeria.
+It maintained operations from both Gibraltar and Algeria until it was transported to Britain, where it was disbanded on 18 October 1943.

-Torpedo Bomber Reconnaissance squadron (1943-1945)
+Torpedo Bomber Reconnaissance squadron (1943–1945)

 In November 1943, 813 Naval Air Squadron was reformed at RNAS Donibristle (HMS Merlin), Fife, Scotland, incorporating nine new Fairey Swordfish II aircraft.
-Subsequently, in March 1944, three Fairey Fulmar night fighters were assigned to the squadron from 784 Naval Air Squadron.
-These aircraft, along with the Fairey Swordfish, were deployed aboard in April for the purpose of escorting convoys in the Atlantic and North Russian regions.
+In March 1944, three Fairey Fulmar night fighters were assigned to the squadron from 784 Naval Air Squadron.
+These aircraft, along with the Fairey Swordfish, were deployed aboard the escort carrier in April to escort convoys in the Atlantic and North Russian regions.

 The squadron also operated four Grumman Wildcat, an American carrier-borne fighter aircraft, from 1832 Naval Air Squadron off HMS Campania.
-Engaging in operations within the North Atlantic and supporting Arctic convoys, the Fairey Swordfish aircraft successfully sank the German submarine U-921 on September 30 and U-365 on 13 December while the Grumman Wildcat fighters were credited with the destruction of four German aircraft.
-In January 1945, a portion of the squadron returned to duty for anti-submarine missions along the Norwegian coastline.
-By March 1945, the transition to Fairey Swordfish III was completed, coinciding with the withdrawal of the Fairey Fulmar aircraft and the introduction of eight new Grumman Wildcat Mk V into service.
-The squadron conducted its final Arctic convoy operation aboard in April 1945, subsequently disbanding on 15 May 1945.
+Engaging in operations within the North Atlantic and supporting Arctic convoys, the Fairy Swordfish sank on 30 September and on 13 December while the Grumman Wildcat fighters were credited with the destruction of four Luftwaffe aircraft.
+In January 1945, a portion of the squadron returned to duty for anti-submarine missions along the Norwegian coast.
+By March 1945, the re-equipping with Fairey Swordfish Mk III was completed, coinciding with the withdrawal of the Fairey Fulmars and the introduction of eight new Grumman Wildcat Mk Vs into service.
+The squadron conducted its final Arctic convoy operation aboard another escort carrier in April 1945 and disbanded on 15 May 1945.